alsosprachben/mnvkd/README.md

  6. even regular application serving or web serving where latency is critical.

 That is, it is general-purpose, but capable of satisfying very special purposes.
 It is especially suited where existing tools are failing, like where third-party cloud or edge platforms are not monetarily feasible, and off-the-shelf alternative components are not available.

+### Deductive Polling

+All I/O is optimally buffered, knowing deductively when the system would or could block.
+ 1. By mirroring the state of the underlying OS resources, the high-level I/O operations know when to flush, and when to poll.
+ 2. The blocking logic is designed for edge-triggering.
+For example, writes are not polled for:
+    1. until an `EAGAIN` error is encountered, or
+    2. until it is known that an `EAGAIN` error _would be_ encountered.

+ - On Linux:
+    1. `epoll()` is used in an edge-triggered manner, with a single `epoll_ctl()` that registers all I/O if/when the first block occurs.
+    2. If no blocks happen, no registration is needed, preventing unneeded system calls.
+ - On BSD:
+    1. `kqueue()` is used by batching the necessary `EV_ONESHOT` registrations with the waiting call, and
+    2. the count of available bytes on the socket is forwarded all the way to the `struct vk_socket` so that the high-level I/O operations can know what I/O will succeed.
+ - On other POSIX systems:
+    1. `poll()` is configured from the same block-list that is used by the other event drivers, and
+    2. is used in an `edge-triggered` manner, although each edge-block needs to be re-registered on each poll call.
+    3. This means that the smallest block-list needed is used.
+Under moderate load, this is actually faster than `epoll()`.

+It is even more important in this environment to avoid polling, since it also lowers the overhead of context switching in-process, and the micro-process will continue proceeding with warm caches.
+This means that entire request can often be handled in a single micro-process dispatch.

+### I/O Vectoring

+The `readv()` and `writev()` system calls allow passing in `struct iovec` buffers, which can have multiple segments.
+This is used to send both segments of a ring buffer in a single system call.
+Therefore, only one copy of the data is needed for a buffer, and the same two segments can be used for sending and receiving to/from the buffer.

+The ring buffers are held in the micro-process micro-heap.
+ 1. It is possible to write custom manipulations of a ring buffer, to use a ring buffer directly as a backing for a parser or emitter.
+ 2. There are already methods for splicing directly between ring buffers.
+ 3. Ring buffers can theoretically be shared, the data structure already supporting this.

+There are currently no zero-copy methods yet, but they aren't really needed.
+The `vk_readable()` and `vk_writable()` interface can be used to do whatever is desired.
+In fact, the `vk_accept()` call simply uses `vk_readable()` to handle blocking.
+It is dead simple to use `vk_writable()` with `sendfile()` without needing a special interface, so a custom method can be created in 3 lines of code.
+And on BSD, the socket state already available in the `struct vk_socket` already contains the number of available bytes in the socket, so it is straightforward to build an extremely sophisticated, custom blocking logic.

+Think of `mnvkd` as a network programming toolkit for the rapid development of optimal servers.

 ### Stackless Threading Framework